Week 38 of Pregnancy

 You this week

-• Increased Braxton-Hicks contractions becoming more frequent and intense
+• Increased Braxton-Hicks contractions, sometimes becoming more intense and regular

 This week's tips